How to Fix Drain pump error on Miele G4998SCViSF

 Drain pump error

-This step-by-step repair guide walks you through fixing drain pump error on your Miele G4998SCViSF.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the drain pump error on your Miele G4998SCViSF.
+With the right tools and parts, you can complete this repair in about 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.